photon1503/az-native/labs/lab-02/readme.md

 In this Lab we will explore the basics of containers.
 We will start by containerizing the following apps:

-- Catalog Api
+- Catalog Service
-- Orders Api
+- Order Service
 - Food Shop UI

 ## Task: Setup an Azure SQL Server and Database